Skip to content

 Origin

-Scott Winters II built Veranth — a consumer reputation product — for three years.
-He learned that every consumer product is, on the inside, an operations product.
+The thesis behind Plantel started with a simple observation: every software product is, on the inside, an operations product.
 The customer-success queue is operations.
 The fraud team is operations.
 The disputes inbox is operations.

 When the AI wave hit in 2024 and 2025, Scott watched every operations team get the same tool fifteen times — Copilot bolted onto Outlook, Gemini bolted onto Gmail, Glean bolted onto Slack, Agentforce bolted onto Salesforce.
 None solved the operations problem.
 The operations problem was that the workspace was 47 tools deep.
 Adding AI to each made the sprawl smarter, not smaller.